 I recently mentioned some of the things to help you spot a phishing message.
 These tips are great, if I do say so myself, however, they are definitely more for adults than kids.
-Our children receive VERY different phishing attacks, and it’s important for them to follow a few key tips as well.
+Our children receive VERY different phishing attacks, and it’s our responsibility to teach our kids about phishing and scams with these key steps.

 I always talk about the importance of having frequent conversations about technology with your children.
 Teaching your kids about phishing is just one of the many topics you should chat about.
 Other topics include avoiding pornography, your rules about technology and how you monitor their devices and more.

 If your children are really young, you can have a whole phishing demonstration to explain the practice.
 You could play the Let’s Go Fishing game and then explain that as you drop your line or “bait” you just need to wait for one of the fish to BITE and then you can capture them.

 Older children likely don’t need the cartoony demonstration, but you should definitely explain exactly what phishing is before proceeding.
 The simplest explanation you can use is that some people will try to get their information by pretending to be something or someone they are not.
 They will then use the information to steal data or even money.